tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

-— If you want it, yes, it's yours — He said, smacking his lips. — I usually don't do this, but I advise you to think about this carefully, a woman with-
+— If you want it, yes, it's yours — He said, smacking his lips. — I usually don't do this, but I advise you to think about this carefully, a woman-